Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Problem Definition

 for some user-specified level $1-\alpha$.
 By (\ref{eq:marginal_guarantee}), the estimation set $\Gamma(X)$ covers the true counterfactual $Y(1)$ with probability no smaller than $1-\alpha$.

-To construct the set predictor $\Gamma(X)$, as in \cite{lei2021conformal}, we assume access to pre-trained quantile regressors $\hat{q}^0_\gamma(X)$ and $\hat{q}^1_\gamma(X)$, which provide, respectively, estimates of the $\gamma$-quantiles, with $\gamma \in [0,1]$, for the potential outcomes $Y(0)$ and $Y(1)$ associated with the covariates $X$.
-No assumption is made on the accuracy of these estimators, which can be designed using techniques such as quantile random forests \cite{meinshausen2006quantile}, gradient-boosted quantile regression \cite{friedman2001greedy}, or abductive inference via structural causal models (SCMs) \cite{pearl2009causality, louizos2017causal}.
+As in \citep{lei2021conformal}, to construct the set predictor $\Gamma(X)$, we assume access to pre-trained quantile regressors $\hat{q}^0_\gamma(X)$ and $\hat{q}^1_\gamma(X)$, which provide, respectively, estimates of the $\gamma$-quantiles, with $\gamma \in [0,1]$, for the potential outcomes $Y(0)$ and $Y(1)$ associated with the covariates $X$.
+No assumption is made on the accuracy of these estimators, which can be designed using techniques such as quantile random forests \citep{meinshausen2006quantile}, gradient-boosted quantile regression \citep{friedman2001greedy}, or abductive inference via structural causal models (SCMs) \citep{pearl2009causality, louizos2017causal}.